nilearn/nilearn/doc/plotting/index.rst

 a volume statistical map, and projects it on the cortical surface before making the plot.

 For 3D plots of a connectome, use :func:`view_connectome`.
+To see only markers, use :func:`view_markers`.

 :func:`view_img_on_surf`: Surface plot using a 3D statistical map::